cprevallet/fitplot/static/help.rst

 Getting the files
 -----------------

-Making a Garmin file available to the PC depends on the individual device:
+Instructions for making a Garmin file available on the PC is specific to the individual device:

 - Devices using Ant Agent to download files: Forerunner 50, 60, 70, 310XT, 405, 405CX, 410, 610, 910, 910XT, and Garmin Swim